 This can be done via different methods: a) Online here. b) Purchase a copy to be posted from our shop. c) On race day, Handbooks can be purchased from Race Control.
 Contact a BLMRA Committee member.

-It costs £42 for a single membership, £44 for a Joint membership (a racer and one other non racing person).
+It costs £50 for a single membership, £52 for a Joint membership (a racer and one other non racing person).
+For the 12 hour race a special one race membership can be purchased for £25.
 The BLMRA’s preferred method of application is via the web site.

 If you are going to race each of you need to be a full member and need to apply for a single membership.
 Joint membership is for a non racing partner.